 - 12.4.1.
-The predominant use of lands within the High Density Residential designation are mid-rise building forms. - 12.4.2.
+The predominant use of lands within the High Density Residential designation is residential is mid-rise building forms. - 12.4.2.
 The following building types are permitted: - a.
 Apartment buildings; - b.
-Special needs housing; and - c.
+Special Needs Housing; and - c.
 Other dwelling types that provide housing at the same or higher densities as those above.